furkanozbilgin/Automatic-Modulation-Classification-with-Deep-Learning/README.md

 The shape of the dataset is (220000, 2, 128 ).
 There are 220000 pieces of data in total.
 Each data contains 2x128 information as two axes, real and imaginary axis.

 <img src="https://user-images.githubusercontent.com/62508669/135423929-b1b5843d-8dd3-443f-b0d2-cb5ce699d8dc.png" width="256">

+## Conclusion
+After the model was fitted, it was predicted with the test data, and the prediction values for each SNR level of each Modulation were as follows.
+As expected, the low SNR did/could not separate the modulation classes poorly in the high-noise modulations.
+It has been shown that the established CLDNN model can make a much better classification at high SNR levels and has given very successful results for almost every modulation type.
+It was observed that WBFM – caught a false similarity in AM-DSB modulations.